-LeoList has non-adult advertisements as well as the casual dating ads.
+LeoList has non-adult advertisements as well as casual dating ads.
 For some reason, there are no options to choose if you’re strictly heterosexual.
-If you want a completely straight hookup, you’re left to searching the platonic section.
+If you want a completely straight hookup, you’re left to search the platonic section.

 Each individual ad has an exciting and very less-than-platonic title to it.
 Most of these ads don’t have a photo of the girl (or guy) and the rest of the ad is very generic.
 This is something that kind of sets off the warning bells in my head.